lsst-sitcom/sitcomtn-084/index.rst

 SITCOM - 810 : Create data analysis script/notebook for LVV-T235 - Raise/Park Repeatability
 ============================================================================================
-Notebook to fit a line to the final raised position and confirm that the slope is close to 0.
+A notebook was created to fit a line to the final raised position and confirm that the slope is close to 0.
 The script for the test case can be found here: `M13T012 <http://lsst-ts/ts_m1m3supporttesting/M13T012.py>`__

 For this analysis we are using data from the LVV-T235 test case.
 The following plot shows the x and y positions (shifted in order to be centered around 0) as a function of time, the vertical lines shows the various M1M3 "detailedStates".
 We see that the same pattern is repeated several times over the chosen data taking period.